- Firm set up

 Firm set up

-Before you create your first file, there are a number of set up tasks that should first be completed.
+Before you create your first file, several setup tasks should first be completed.
 They don’t take long, and once complete you are ready to start creating, populating, and completing your file.

 Review firm Roles and Permissions